matloff/fastStat/README.md

 reasonably confident that the q from our particular sample is near q.

 Of course, the square root of any variance is called the *standard deviation*.
-In the case of an estimator, q here, we use the term *standard error*.
+In the case of an estimator, Q here, we use the term *standard error*.
 In some cases, it will be only the approximate standard deviation, in a sense to be seen below.